4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Future Trends

-As for the unique data formats along the 4D mmWave radar signal processing flow, such as raw ADC data, RD maps, and 4D tensors, utilizing these data to perform perception, localization and mapping is an interesting but almost untouched topic.
-Learning-based models that take advantage of ample information from these data while keeping acceptable real-time performance may be a research hot spot.
+Regarding the distinctive data formats throughout the 4D mmWave radar signal processing workflow before CFAR, such as raw ADC data, RD maps, and 4D tensors, their utilization for perception and SLAM tasks represents an interesting yet largely unexplored area of research.
+The development of learning-based models that can effectively leverage the information contained within these data formats, while maintaining satisfactory real-time performance, could potentially emerge as a focal point in future research endeavors.